owalker10/FunCompiler/README.md

 # FunCompiler
 Takes programs written in simple language and compiles an assembly file.
-Written for an assignment in CS 429H Honors Computer Organization and Architecture.

 The compiler looks for a file named \<name>.fun and compiles it,